 Oiji muchim is a simple side dish made with Korean pickled cucumbers, oiji!
-It’s crunchy, chewy, spicy and deliciously salty.
+It’s crunchy, spicy and deliciously salty.

 Oiji muchim (오이지 무침) is a simple side dish made with oiji, Korean cucumber pickles!
 Fermented simply in salt water, oiji is a traditional way to preserve cucumbers beyond their growing season.
 During fermentation, a deep tangy flavor develops, the color turns golden yellow, and the texture becomes crunchy and slightly chewy.
 Oiji is a staple in Korean cuisine.